envicutor/drafts/flow.rst

 - WorkerHealthChecker (``Availability.Worker``, ``FaultTolerance.Worker``)

+  - Every n seconds

+    - For each Submission object in SubmissionStore with lease not null and status not "ran"

+      - If lease - now's timestamp > threshold

+        - Assume that the Worker that was working on it is dead
-  - Checking all leases in SubmissionStore and if one is too old, reset the Submission object in the SubmissionStore and send message to the SubmissionStore with submission id
+        - Reset the Submission object in the SubmissionStore
+        - Send a message to the SubmissionStore with submission id to cause a Worker to work on the submission
-  - Do this every n secs

-- Build Health Checker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder```)
+- Build Health Checker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder``)

+  - Every n seconds

+    - For each Dependencies object in BuildStore with lease not null and status not "ran"

+      - If lease - now's timestamp > threshold

+        - Assume that the CacheBuilder that was working on it is dead
-  - Checking all leases in BuildStore and if one is too old, reset the Dependencies object in the BuildStore and send message to the BuildStore with Dependencies object id
+        - Reset the Dependencies object in the BuildStore
+        - Send a message to the BuildStore with the Dependencies object id to cause a CacheBuilder to install the dependencies
-  - Do this every n secs

 Getting the submission status flow
 **********************************